top of page

 Casewick Hall, Lincolnshire, historic Trollope family seat (modern view).

-St. George's, Bloomsbury, site of Trollope's 1815 baptism (circa 1826).
+St. George's Church, Bloomsbury, site of Trollope's 1815 baptism, circa 1826.

 The Athenaeum Club, which Trollope joined in 1864.

-Harrow Weald, Trollope family home from 1831-1834 (attributed).
+Harrow Weald, Trollope family home from 1831-1834.
+Attributed.

 The Garrick Club, which Trollope joined in 1862.